 HR White Papers

-These white papers from leading HR experts provide great insight and research on timely relevant HR topics.
+White Papers from leading HR experts provide great insight and research on timely relevant HR topics.

 Whether you are the owner of a law firm, an HR manager or a safety and risk management specialist, at some point in time the Occupational Safety and Health Administration (OSHA) will probably come in to conduct an inspection at your place of work.
 OSHA should not be thought of as "bad," however, the penalties that can be implemented for violations can be financially devastating to your company.
 Download this white paper to learn how to properly handle an OSHA inspection.